DDoS/ParallelProgrammingLabs/lab3/report/report.md

 ## 0. Parallelization

-In both labs, the parallelization strategy is to split the problem (the image for lab 1 or the drum for lab 2) into sub problems (blocks) where each subproblems would be solved by a unit (processes and threads in the previous lab).
-Here, we used CUDA which uses the graphic card to process the data.
-In order to make both labs paralellized using CUDA, we created a function called `findBestGridAndBlockDims2D` in `common.h`.
+In both labs, the parallelization strategy is to split the problem (the image for lab 1 or the drum for lab 2) into sub problems (blocks) where each subproblems would be solved by a unit (processes and threads in the previous labs).
+Here, we used CUDA which uses the GPU to process the data.
+In order to make both labs parallelized using CUDA, we created a function called `findBestGridAndBlockDims2D` in `common.h`.
 The goal of this function is to find the best block partition given a 2D array.
-Using those partitions, we managed to split each of our subproblems and process it on each thread block of our graphic card.
+Using those partitions, we managed to split each of our subproblems and processed it on each thread block of our GPU.

 ## 1. Image transformations

 ### 1.0.
 CUDA implementation

 The CUDA implementation we designed for this lab also included a texture object in `transform.cu`.
+A texture object makes us acces a 2D array instead of a 1D array as the input for the GPU.
 There area few advantages of using this type of object.
 First of all, we make a better use of the cache, which in turn makes our program more efficient and faster.
 The second advantage is that it creates a better modeling of the input data since it was designed to work with images.

 ### 1.1.
 Performance analysis

 For the timing analysis of each type of conversion, we used CUDA event timming.
 This insured to only get the time that the GPU utilized to process the data.
-Furthermore, we also tested each conversion using 2 different GPUs to show the performance of both and draw a conclusion on the performance of a CUDA paralellized program and the graphic card used to run the program.
+Furthermore, we also tested each conversion using 2 different GPUs to show the performance of both and draw a conclusion on the performance of a CUDA paralellized program and GPU used to run the program.
+The 2 GPU used are the NVIDIA Gefore GTX 680 and the NVIDIA Tesla K40c.

 ### 1.2.
 Rectification